 Child and Adolescent Fellowship

-The primary training site, Chestnut Ridge Center, is the psychiatric center for West Virginia University Hospitals (WVUH), located on the Robert C. Byrd Health Sciences Center campus.
+The primary training site, Chestnut Ridge Center, is the psychiatric center for WVU Medicine, located on the Robert C. Byrd Health Sciences Center campus.
 The hospital is a regional referral center providing fellows with the quantity and diversity of patient experience necessary for training.
 Other training sites include Children's Hospital at Ruby Memorial Hospital and Developmental Pediatric outpatient clinics & Monongalia County Schools.
 A formal curriculum is offered including supervision and rotations through inpatient, outpatient and residential treatment services, consultation to courts, schools and community agencies.
 Fellows develop increasing competence in teaching administrative and clinical skills.
 Fellows will learn to function as a part of a multidisciplinary team working toward the BEST INTEREST OF THE CHILD.

 The multidisciplinary faculty includes adult and child psychiatrists, child psychologists, child social workers and therapists.
 Fellows are supervised by Board Certified Child psychiatrists.